9 Tips to Organize Your Primary Closet

 Think about your space and how many clothes you actually need.
 Decide now.
 Would you rather all those clothes stuffed inside that closet or an organized closet with only the items you love?

-Utilize dresser space
+Utilize dresser and drawer space

 How do you know what to fold and what to hang?
 Think about the type of clothing and the material.
 If the material wrinkles easily, it should probably be hung.
 If it doesn’t wrinkle or it doesn’t matter if the item gets wrinkled (think pajamas and workout clothes), then it can be folded.
 Also consider folding items like jeans and sweaters.
 Jeans rarely wrinkle and sweaters tend to stretch out when hung.